sourcescript/SocialConnect/readme.md

 ##Created for Laravel By Sourcescript Innovations

 #Installation
-add the the following to your composer.json `"sourcescript/social-connect": "dev-master"`.
+add the following to your composer.json `"sourcescript/social-connect": "dev-master"`.
 Do a `composer update --prefer-dist`.

 Add the following to `config/app.php`: